Banana Ball: Indianapolis Clowns

-Also on October 9, 2025, the league would formally induct, as one of the new member teams, the Indianapolis Clowns, a revival club of the same name from the Negro leagues; they will wear a modernized form of the old uniform jerseys of the old club.
+Also on October 9, 2025, the league would formally induct, as one of the new member teams, the Indianapolis Clowns, a revival of the club of the same name from the Negro leagues; they will wear a modernized form of the old uniform jerseys of the old club.
 The revival of the Clowns name was done in partnership with the Negro Leagues Baseball Museum.
-Former MLB first baseman Ryan Howard was announced as the "primetime manager" for the team.
+Former MLB first baseman Ryan Howard was announced as the first "primetime coach and manager" for the team, while another MLB legend, outfielder and World Series champion Jackie Bradley Jr. officially made history as the first full-time former major-leaguer to ever play in Banana Ball, now as part of said organization, making his official debut on February 27, 2026.
+Other notable Clowns include Mo'ne Davis.

+Defunct teams

+Visitors

+Introduced in June 2024, the Visitors served as opponents for the Party Animals or Bananas in certain games when the other team faced the Firefighters or the Texas Tailgaters.
+The Visitors wore generic gray uniforms with blue numbering (with no names on the back of jerseys) and constituted the developmental or tryout wing of the Bananas organization, but that phased out as of 2026, and the franchise was split into two Banana Ball teams: the Loco Beach Coconuts and the Indianapolis Clowns.

 Banana Ball rules

-The rules of Banana Ball have developed.
-As of October 2025, the Banana Ball rules are as amended:
+The rules of Banana Ball have developed over time.
+As of February 2026, the Banana Ball rules are as amended: